bookong/DonDonLibrary/README.md

 # DonDonLibrary
 Modding library for the Taiko games<br>

+DAMN THIS IN A SERIOUS NEED OF REWORK.
+FOR REAL.
+IM GONNA WORK IN IY AS SOON AS I CAN

 ## Builds
 ### Pre-compiled binaries
 * [Get the latest stable release here](https://github.com/mrcloverthecoder/DonDonLibrary/releases/latest)<br>